Skip to content

 Security

-If you find a security vulnerability, please report it to security@grafana.com.
-For more information, see our Security Policy.
+If you find a security vulnerability, please report it according to our security policy.

 Support